 Open 7 days a week 8:00am – 8:30pm

 IF YOU THINK YOU HAVE MPOX

 Contact your healthcare provider if you have a new, unexplained rash that you think may be mpox (see symptoms below).

 If you do not have a regular provider, call 2-1-1 for assistance.
-In addition, people that have developed a rash can access services at Public Health's Sexual Health Clinics.
+In addition, people that have developed a rash can access services at Public Health's Sexual Health Clinic.

 Current Situation in LA County

 Public Health is continuing to investigate and conduct contact tracing.
 For any close contact, Public Health will monitor and coordinate post-exposure prevention for close contacts, as needed.

 The risk of mpox in the general population remains very low based on the information available.